Risk Factors for Thyroid Cancer

 Medullary thyroid cancer sometimes runs in families as part of a syndrome called multiple endocrine neoplasia.
 Families with a history of goiter development or

 also have a tendency to develop papillary thyroid cancer.
 You are particularly at risk of developing endocrine cancers, such as medullary thyroid cancer, if you have a certain kind of genetic change (mutation) in something called the RET gene.
+People with

 Exposure to Radiation